ping/pylibby/README.md

 </pre>

-Alternatively you can run PyLibby without pipenv, but make sure you have installed the requirements, "requests" and "tabulate".
+Alternatively you can run PyLibby without pipenv, but make sure you have installed the requirements, "requests", "tabulate", "dicttoxml" and "mutagen".
 Minimum Python version is 3.11.

 You need to log in before you can start using PyLibby.